raeidsaqur/docker-kaldi-gstreamer-server/README.md

 Synopsis
 --------

-This dockerfile automatically builds master and worker servers that are explained at [Full-duplex Speech-to-text System for Estonian](http://ebooks.iospress.nl/volumearticle/37996) from Tanel Alumäe and implemented by himself at https://github.com/raeidsaqur/kaldi-gstreamer-server.
+This dockerfile automatically builds master and worker servers that are explained at https://github.com/raeidsaqur/kaldi-gstreamer-server [forked from the amazing Tanel Alumae's similarly named repo].

 Using this project you will be able to run an automatic speech recognition (ASR) server in a few minutes.